wessenstam/demoguide/docs/privman/mod3/mod3.md

 Now try two things and see what will happen:

 1. Try to delete the helpdesk-a account from the Administrators group
-2. Try to add your account (THYLAB\user) to the group so you can create a backdoor
+2. Try to add your account (delinealabs\user) to the group so you can create a backdoor

 The outcome for both the actions should be the same, it is allowed, but as soon as you refresh the screens, it will have been remediated to the set policy.